WilfredTA/formal-methods-curriculum/README.md

 - Utilize set theory and logic to perform proofs about fundamental data structures such as lists, trees, and graphs.

-## Course 1B: Formal Methods Foundations

-**Description**: While the foundations course 1A laid the mathematical foundation, 1B provides a more complete map of the formal methods landscape.
-The material in 1B is designed to build familiarity with the concepts and terminology in the industry (breadth) as well as provide more focused insight on select important topics that are usually involved in most formal tools today.
-Finally, it provides a first introduction to the primary formal tool we will be using for more advanced tasks: the K Framework.

-Topics include:
-- A tour of formal tools & methods

-- SAT & SMT Solving
-- Hoare logic
-- Model checking theories & algorithms
-- Introduction to rewrite & reachability logic
-- Introduction to the K Framework

-**Outcomes**: Developers who complete this course will be able to:
-- Prove simple properties about programs using hoare logic
-- Partially prove properties about programs with loops
-- Understand how model checking and (semi)-automated theorem proving works
-- Utilize SAT and SMT solvers to solve constraint satisfaction problems
-- Compare and contrast different theories of logic
-- Define a formal grammar and formal operational semantics for a simple programming language (using K Framework)
-- Use K for modeling simple state transition systems

 ## Course 2: Approaches to Modeling & Verification
 **Description**: This course introduces developers to important and widely used methods in formal tooling.
 It distinguishes between automated, semi-automated, and manual techniques and discusses properties to keep in mind when evaluating different techniques for different problems.